-Companies and Local Authorities paying interest are required to withhold a proportion of interest payments equivalent to the basic rate of income tax (currently 20%) and pay this to HMRC directly.
+For some of the investments on Abundance, the company or council issuing the investment is required to deduct a proportion of your interest payments, equivalent to the basic rate of income tax (currently 20%), and pay this to HMRC directly.
 Please see our Help Centre article on Withholding Tax for more information.

 Variable return investments

 With a variable return investment, your income will be taxed in the same way as a dividend on a share.
 This is because the size of your investment income is linked to how the underlying project performs.
 The amount of dividend tax you pay depends on whether you are a non-taxpayer, basic rate, higher rate or additional rate taxpayer.
 See here for more information.